 To become a certified EMT - Basic, you must complete a state-recognized training program and pass the National Registry of Emergency Medical Technicians (NREMT) certification exam or a state licensing exam (www.nremt.org).

 The NREMT exam tests both your cognitive and practical skills; there is a different exam for every level of EMT.
 You'll be allowed three attempts to take the test.
 If you can't pass it by the third try, you'll have to complete an additional 24 hours of training before you can try again.
 Once you become a certified EMT - Basic, you'll need to complete continuing education and re-certify every two years.

 Levels of Certification

-The NREMT offers two levels of certification above the EMT - Basic level: EMT - Intermediate and EMT - Paramedic (also known as paramedic training).
+The NREMT offers two levels of certification above the EMT - Basic level: EMT - Intermediate and EMT - Paramedic.
 Each certification has specific training and examination requirements.
-Intermediate and paramedic training build on the basic-level training and may take up to an additional two years to complete.
+EMT - Intermediate and paramedic training build on the basic-level training and may take up to an additional two years to complete.

 Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) reported that the median annual wage in May 2012 for EMTs and paramedics was $31,020 (www.bls.gov).
-The BLS has projected that the employment of EMTs and paramedics will grow by 33% from 2010-2020.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median annual wage in May 2014 for EMTs and paramedics was $31,700 (www.bls.gov).
+The BLS has projected that the employment of EMTs and paramedics would grow by 24% from 2014-2024.
 You'll have a chance at the best job opportunities if you achieve the highest level of certification, per the BLS.